jacksonyeung/first-step-for-github/README.md

 If there is no conflict, or it means that you and your teammates didn't make any change on one same file.
 Then you can just follow the step .

 Or unfortunately, there are one or more conflicting files, then you need to solve the conflict(s) manually.
-Please go to [3.5 Solve Conflict](3.5 Solve Conflict)
+Please go to 3.5.

 ### 3.5 Resolve Conflict